Hydro in a Nutshell

 Here are basic rules for good hydroponics,

-Maintain temperature: Maintain an average temperature as close to 78 degrees as possible.
+Temperature: Maintain an average temperature as close to 78 degrees as possible.

 Good Lighting

 There is no replacement for the sun, however if you are using artificial lighting there are a few things you need to know.
 When purchasing lighting I recommend using LED especially in small confined areas.
 Please read lighting and extended lighting sections for detail information.
-I recommend using minimum 2000 watt LED's lights or higher for all you plants.
+I recommend using minimum 2000 watt LED's lights or higher for most plants.

 Maintain a good Ph.